adedomin/CSC450-project-proposal/final/final.md

 As shown in [Listing 8](#events), the shell can simplify some common configuration tasks.
 Many common shell tasks involve handling file data.
 Seemingly simple tasks, like modifying configuration files, usually require the user to open up a text editor and leave the shell.
-Such interactions are generally not possible for automation scripting.
+Text editor interactions generally cannot be scripted, at least not easily.
 In order to overcome some of these challenges, Users usually have to do something akin to [Listing 1](#htmlparse) where they string together various commands to parse and transform the file.

 Like JSON documents, many times configuration files have some formal structure.